 Our hearts cannot find the words to say,

 But God only knows how much we miss you,

 In our home that is so lonely today.

-To send flowers to the family or plant a tree in memory of Bro Joseph O. Kingston #14, please visit our floral store.
+To send flowers to Bro Joseph O. Kingston #14's family, please visit our floral store.